barefootcoder/perrin-bday-campaign/house-rules.md

 #### Inspiration

-Spending inspiration for yourself grants a reroll instead of advantage.
+Spending inspiration (for yourself or someone else) grants a reroll instead of advantage.

 ### Combat